stefanzweifel/php-changelog-updater/README.md

 **Required**.
 The release notes you want to add to your CHANGELOG.
 Should be markdown.

 ### `--latest-version`
 **Required**.
-Semantic version number of the latest release.
+Version number of the latest release.
 The value will be used as the heading text and as a parameter in the compare URL.

 Example: `v1.0.0`